chriswfoster/TodaysDate/README.md

 I opened my terminal to code on Tue May  1 12:06:04 CDT 2018

 I opened my terminal to code on Tue May  1 12:10:04 CDT 2018

+I opened my terminal to code on Tue May  1 12:12:54 CDT 2018

+Cron job completed on Wed May  2 09:00:00 CDT 2018, server backup complete.